Notice of Pre-AIA or AIA Status

 Therefore, it would have been obvious to a person having ordinary skill in the art to which the claimed invention pertains, before the effective filing date of the claimed invention, to incorporate to Stenzel the teachings of Shiffler and make the container free of a dispensing slot if the container would be used only for shipping and storing and dispensing through a slot would not be required.

-As mentioned above, the modified invention of Stenzel discloses if the core member is a paper core or that the corrugated shipping container product is configured for shipping the roll of expandable slit sheet paper (Paragraph 22, the box 2 can be shipped and stored) and the roll being removable from the corrugated shipping container.
+As mentioned above, the modified invention of Stenzel discloses the use of a core member and that the corrugated shipping container product is configured for shipping the roll of expandable slit sheet paper (Paragraph 22, the box 2 can be shipped and stored) and the roll being removable from the corrugated shipping container.

-The modified invention of Stenzel does not specifically disclose removing the roll of expandable slit sheet paper for placement on a separate dispenser for dispensing of said expandable slit sheet paper during use of said expandable slit sheet paper.
+The modified invention of Stenzel does not specifically disclose the core member being a paper core or removing the roll of expandable slit sheet paper for placement on a separate dispenser for dispensing of said expandable slit sheet paper during use of said expandable slit sheet paper.

 Kuchar teaches spiral wounding the expandable slit material on a paper core (Figure 21, Paragraph 0075, core 39 is made of cardboard, that will be considered paper) and in particular for large rolls as can be seen on the figures, placing a roll of expandable slit sheet paper on a separate dispenser for manually dispensing of said expandable slit sheet paper during use of said expandable slit sheet paper (Figures 4, 5, 6, 19 and 31 show different embodiments); the dispenser includes an improved braking mechanism that creates web tension to pull the paper from the roll more effectively, so simply pulling the web material on the opposite side from the rollers deploys and expands it simultaneously.
 Also, the unit can accommodate a plurality of rolls of web material mounted to deploy and expand either individually or simultaneously and can be motorized.

-Therefore, it would have been obvious to a person having ordinary skill in the art to which the claimed invention pertains, before the effective filing date of the claimed invention, to incorporate to the modified invention of Stenzel the teachings of Kuchar and store the slit material in roll form of unexpanded slit material on a paper core, and provide the shipping container and a separate dispenser, removing the roll of expandable slit sheet paper from shipping box to place it on the separate dispenser for manually dispensing of said expandable slit sheet paper as taught by Kuchar, in particular for large rolls, to provide a consistent braking system, having the capacity to dispense several rolls at the same time since that is a common practice in the art.
+Therefore, it would have been obvious to a person having ordinary skill in the art to which the claimed invention pertains, before the effective filing date of the claimed invention, to incorporate to the modified invention of Stenzel the teachings of Kuchar and store the slit material in roll form of unexpanded slit material on a paper core, as a lightweight and inexpensive recyclable material, and provide the shipping container and a separate dispenser, removing the roll of expandable slit sheet paper from shipping box to place it on the separate dispenser for manually dispensing of said expandable slit sheet paper as taught by Kuchar, in particular for large rolls, to provide a consistent braking system, having the capacity to dispense several rolls at the same time since that is a common practice in the art.

 Regarding Claim 19: